 In 1980, the NFL Draft took its largest step forward into the country’s collective consciousness when it was televised live.
 Commissioner Pete Rozelle was skeptical that the event would be a draw for fans, but agreed that it could be broadcast on a new all-sports cable network, ESPN.

 There was indeed an audience for the NFL Draft.
 The event has grown each year, eventually moving from a smoky hotel conference room to the stage at New York’s Radio City Music Hall.
-The draft expanded to a three-day format in 2010 and in 2015 it will be hosted in Chicago.
-This marks the first time the NFL Draft will travel outside of New York City since 1964, when it also took place in Chicago.
+The draft expanded to a three-day format in 2010, and moved out of New York City in 2015.